Last Updated on October 7, 2023 by Electricalvolt

-- Check the calibration certificate provided by the manufacturer and also ensure traceability certificates of master equipment
+- Check the calibration certificate provided by the manufacturer and also ensure traceability certificates of master equipment.

 - The flow direction data is available on the control valve.
 Verify control valve flow direction.

-- Refer to drawing and ensure proper installation of all tubing, fittings, solenoid valve, and other control valve accessories,
+- Refer to the drawing and ensure proper installation of all tubing, fittings, solenoid valve, and other control valve accessories,